shift16/GD_Project/devlog.md

+## 2024-10-13 - 2.5hrs: Continued working on implementing the dish structure + Refining proposal once again

+* Continued working on the dish structure
+* Refining proposal so that an actual mechanic is being described

 ## 2024-10-08 - 3.5hrs: Completed the code for SPs (Rules and Properties) and began working on the Dish

 * Completed the code for SPs